Find Affordable College Courses

 Physical Sciences majors at University of Arizona take out an average of $25,218 in student loans while working on their egree.

-Oklahoma State University - Main Campus did quite well in this year’s ranking of the best schools for physical sciences students.
-It came in at #6 on the list.
+With a ranking of #6, Oklahoma State University - Main Campus did quite well on this year’s best schools for physical sciences students.
 OSU is a fairly large public school located in the town of Stillwater.

 #7